-An interesting question is how this submaximum dimension is related to the analogous value for the entire class~$\mathcal E_{r,n}$ of normal systems of $n$ ordinary differential equations of the same order~$r$.
+An interesting question is how these submaximum dimensions are related to the analogous values for the entire class~$\mathcal E_{r,n}$ of normal systems of $n$ ordinary differential equations of the same order~$r$.
 The related discussion in~\cite{olve1994b} and~\cite[pp.~202--206]{olve1995A} on the class~$\mathcal E_{r,1}$ of single ordinary differential equations of order $r\geqslant3$ that are solvable with respect to the $r$th order derivative shows that the answer on the above question is not simple even for $n=1$.
 It is well known that the maximum dimension of the maximal Lie invariance algebras of equations from~$\mathcal E_{r,1}$ (resp.\ $\mathcal L_{r,1}$) with $r\geqslant3$ is equal to~$r+4$ and attained only for the equations that are similar to the elementary equation ${\rm d}^rx/{\rm d}t^r=0$ with respect to point transformations of~$(t,x)$.
 Denote by $\mathop{\rm smd}(\mathcal E_{r,n})$ (resp.\ $\mathop{\rm smd}(\mathcal L_{r,n})$) the submaximum dimension of the maximal Lie invariance algebras of equations from the class~$\mathcal E_{r,n}$ (resp.\ $\mathcal L_{r,n}$).
 In this notation,